jmadoremos/amaoed-cpp-template/docs/osx.md

 9. Click "Run" and then "Run Without Debugging" or press CTRL+F5.

 10. You should now see the program run in the integrated terminal.
+If you don't see it, make sure the active tab is "TERMINAL" and not "DEBUG CONSOLE.